 Porcelain Tile vs Ceramic Tile: What’s the Difference?

-Selecting the right tile for your home or project is a pivotal decision that impacts both aesthetics and functionality.
-Among popular choices, porcelain tile vs ceramic tile often creates confusion due to their similar appearance.
-However, understanding their differences is essential to pick the best tile that matches your needs regarding durability, water resistance, design, cost, and use cases.
+Selecting the right tile for your home or project is crucial to achieving both aesthetics and functionality.
+Choosing between porcelain tile vs ceramic tile can often be confusing due to their similar appearance.
+However, understanding their distinct characteristics is essential to make an informed decision.

 What is Porcelain Tile?